zhentian-wan/codeschool/Git/git2/level1/README.md

 Squash merges a commit with the previous commit.
 Save the exit, another editor will pop up, edit your message and save & exits again.

+After that force to push to the master:

+	git push -f

 ----------------------------------

 # Exercise